marcosmella/marcosmella/README.md

  developing in my free time:
  NZ: https://sportiverse.co.nz/
  ARG: https://sportiverse.com.ar/
- to learn more about nextjs, supabase, vercel, cloudflare, resend.
+ to learn more about nextjs, supabase, vercel.
+.Net C#, Azure cloud.

 <!--
 **marcosmella/marcosmella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.